mbjedk/homebridge-dmi/README.md

 ## Configuration

-Example config with one station - stationname is :
+Example config with one station:
 ```json
 {
 "platforms": [